SYPHILIS

 Syphilis is a sexually transmitted infection (STI) caused by the bacterium Treponema pallidum.

-It is most common in people with a penis and having sex with people with a penis aged between 32 and 44.
-In Belgium, the number of cases has risen by 24% a year since the 1990s.
+It is most frequently diagnosed in men who have sex with men between the ages of 32 and 44.
+In Belgium, the number of cases has been rising since the 1990s.

 Syphilis is transmitted: